hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/index.html.md

 ### Example Service Catalog Flows and Actions

 The ServiceNow Example Flows can be found in the ServiceNow Studio > Flows.
-By default, the Flows execute upon submitting an order request for the various catalog items.
-Admins can modify the Flows and Actions to wait on an approval action, include approval rules, and specify approver groups.
+By default, the flows execute upon submitting an order request for the various catalog items.
+Admins can modify the flows and Actions to wait on an approval action, include approval rules, and specify approver groups.

 Flow Name | Description
 --|--